Find Healthcare Schools

 250K

 Some careers associated with assistive/augmentative technology and rehabilitation engineering require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 undefined